-- 1. When hiring a new employee, the principal must perform all of the following, EXCEPT:

-- a. confirm the agent's employment for the last three years.

-- b. obtain a U5 directly from the employee.

-- c. attest to the agent's character.

-- d. sign the U4 form prior to submission.

-- 2. As it relates to influencing the employees of member firms, which of the following is true?

-- I. The gift may be given to the employee.

-- II.
-A record of the gift must be maintained by the employing firm.

-- III.
-The gift must be given to the employer for distribution.

-- IV.
-A contractual relationship is excluded from the rule.

-- a.
-I and IV

-- b.
-II and III

-- c.
-II, III, and IV

-- d.
+- 1. When hiring a new employee, the principal is responsible for all of the following, EXCEPT: - a. confirming the agent's employment for the last three years. - b. obtaining a U5 directly from the employee. - c. attesting to the character of the employee. - d. signing the U4 form prior to submission. - 2.
+As it relates to influencing the employees of member firms, which of the following are true? - I. The gift may be given to the employee. - II.
+A record of the gift must be maintained by the employing firm. - III.
+The gift must be given to the employer for distribution. - IV.
+A contractual relationship is excluded from the rule. - a.
+I and IV - b.
+II and III - c.
+II, III, and IV - d.
 I, II, and IV

-- 3. Which of the following is exempt from the registration requirement? - a.
-A manager who acts as a liaison between the firm and the board of directors - b.
-A clerk in the back office who inputs new account information into the firm's computer - c.
-A firm's Web designer who posts information about market conditions on the firm's website - d.
-A sales assistant who occasionally accepts a customer's order - 4.
+- 3. All of the following personnel are exempt from the registration requirement, EXCEPT: - a. a manager who acts as a liaison between the firm and the board of directors. - b. a clerical employee. - c. the firm's Web designer, who posts information about the market conditions on the firm's website. - d. a sales assistant who occasionally accepts a customer's order. - 4.
 As it relates to securities held in street name, which of the following are true? - I. The corporation will send proxies to the broker dealer. - II.
 The corporation will not reimburse the broker dealer for forwarding the proxies. - III.
 The broker dealer may vote blank proxies any way it wishes. - IV.
-Shareholders who attend the annual meeting will have their proxies voided. - a.
+A shareholder who attends the annual meeting will have his or her proxies voided. - a.
 I and III - b.
 II and III - c.
 I and IV - d.
 II and IV - 5.
 A broker dealer that does not carry customer accounts is required to do all of the following, EXCEPT: - a. clear all trades on an omnibus basis. - b. forward all securities to the carrying firm. - c. forward all checks to the carrying firm. - d. in the case of market making, have the carrying firm stand behind all trades. - 6.
-Which of the following is NOT a reason to reject delivery? - a.
-The signatures are not guaranteed. - b.
-The customer has determined that the investment is unsuitable. - c.
-The certificate is unclear. - d.
-A bond is missing a coupon.
+All of the following are reasons to reject delivery, EXCEPT: - a. the signatures are not guaranteed. - b. the customer has determined that the investment is unsuitable. - c. the certificate is unclear. - d. a bond is missing a coupon.

 - 7. A security has been delivered late to the buying member after the record date for a dividend distribution.
 Which of the following is true?

 - I. The seller will keep the dividend.

 - II.
 The buyer will be owed the dividend.

 - III.
 The buying member will send a due bill.

 - IV.
 The selling member will receive the dividend.

 - a.
 I and II

 - b.
 II and III

 - c.
 I only

 - d.
 II, III, and IV

-- 8. A customer who purchased 1,000 shares of XYZ on margin two months ago and has not executed any order since must:
+- 8. A customer who purchased 1,000 shares of XYZ on margin two months ago and has not executed any order since:

-- a. receive a statement this month.
+- a. must receive a statement this month.

-- b. not receive a statement this month.
+- b. does not need to receive a statement this month.

-- c. have received a statement for the last two months only.
+- c. must receive a statement for the last two months only.

-- d. have received a statement for the last two months and must receive one this month as well.
+- d. should have received a statement for the last two months and must receive one this month as well.

+- 9. A brokerage firm may charge a fee for which of the following?

+- I. The safekeeping of securities

+- II.
+The collection of dividends

+- III.
+Lack of activity in the account